zilishen/documentation/content/nms/installation/infrastructure-as-code/configuration.md

 ---
-title: "Install with Ansible"
+title: "Install NGINX Management Suite with Ansible"
 date: 2023-07-20T14:44:12.320Z
 # Change draft status to false to publish doc.
 draft: false
 # Description
 # Add a short description (150 chars) for the doc.
 Include keywords for SEO.
 # The description text appears in search results and at the top of the doc.
-description: "The guide provides step-by-step instructions to install NGINX Management Suite using our open source ansible role.
-Easily reproduce your installation across many different environments throught automation."
+description: "This guide shows you how to install NGINX Management Suite using the open-source Ansible role.
+Easily reproduce your installation across multiple environments through automation."
 # Assign weights in increments of 100
 weight: 200
 toc: true